ydrive/EasySynth/README.md

 # EasySynth

-An Unreal Engine plugin for easy creation of image datasets from a moving camera, requiring no C++ or Blueprint knowledge.
+EasySynth is an Unreal Engine plugin for the easy creation of image datasets from a moving camera, requiring no C++ or Blueprint knowledge.

-The plugin works by automatically starting the rendering of a user-defined level sequence, with different camera post-process settings, in order to produce:
+The plugin works by automatically starting the rendering of a user-defined level sequence, with different camera post-process settings, to produce:

 - Standard color images, as seen while creating the sequence in the editor
 - Depth images, representing the depth of a pixel by a grayscale value
-- Normal images, representing the pixel normal using X, Y and Z color values
+- Normal images, representing pixel normals using X, Y, and Z color values
 - Semantic images, with every object rendered using the user-defined semantic color
-- Camera poses, including position and rotation
+- Camera poses, including position and rotation, as well as calibration parameters

 ## Installation